slatedocs/slate/source/includes/_digitalio.md

 ## Set/Get Config

-Modify and access the parameters of the GPIOs.
+Modify and access the parameters of the Digital I/Os.

 ### Packet Structure